-Overall, if you’re looking to get into the more professional coffee grinding level, at a more affordable pricing tier that delivers uniform consistent coffee grounds using the latest technology, consider the Junoesque.
-But if you want a more coffee community proven grinder, with the same high quality results, more grind settings, but slightly higher price tag, then the JX-Pro is the choice for you.
+Overall, if you’re looking to get into the more professional coffee grinding level, at a more affordable pricing tier that delivers uniform grind consistency using the latest technology, consider the Junoesque.
+But if you want a more coffee community endorsed hand grinder, with the same high grind quality, more grind settings for your specialty coffee, but slightly higher price tag, then the JX-Pro is the choice for you.

 1Zpresso JX Pro vs. Hario Mini Mill Slim